gvgesanto2/microverse-soccer-players/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Space Travelers
+# Player Stats

-> This is an Application built using React and Sass.
+> This is an Application built using React and Redux, where users can look for information and statistics about the Premier League players.

 ## Built With